FuzzyBunnys/FusorResearchReading/index.md

 - [Adventures of a Mathematician](https://amzn.to/2QtLfK6) - Stanislaw Ulam - A wonderful read about a well lived life, his key insight about the hydrogen bomb is why the detonation device is known as the Ulam-Teller mechanism.
 - [The Man Behind the Microchip](https://amzn.to/34LHfYW) - Leslie Berlin - A great read about Robert Noyce, one of the key figures in Silicon Valley from his work at Fairchild and later Intel.
 - [Droidmaker](https://www.droidmaker.com/) - Michael Rubin - I think LucasFilm should be right up there with places like Xerox PARC and Bell Labs.
 So much groundbreaking innovation and invention.
 Pixar and THX to name two both had their genesis (or part of their genesis) in the creative space George Lucas created.
 That he was able to do it in as brutal an industry as Hollywood speaks to his genius.
+- [Bossart - America's Forgotten Rocket Scientist](https://www.amazon.ca/Bossart-Americas-Forgotten-Rocket-Scientist/dp/0998330507) - Don P. Mitchell - A history of the man who built the Titan rocket for America.
+A hugely innovative design that used pressure to provide structural integrity to the rocket.
+Lots and lots of firsts by a Belgian immigrant who worked with all sorts of techniques across the nascent airplane industry and applied that knowledge to push the bounds of flight.

 ## Techniques of Invention